jamesseanwright/composr/README.md

 # Composr

 Composr is a proof-of-concept library for declaratively manipulating the DOM via function composition.
-I wrote this on CodePen before adapting it for my [Manchester Frontend Meetup talk](Manchester Frontend Meetup) talk, _Bundling ES Modules for Frontend Web Apps_.
+I wrote this on CodePen before adapting it for my [Manchester Frontend Meetup](https://www.meetup.com/Manchester-Frontend-Meetup/) talk, _Bundling ES Modules for Frontend Web Apps_.

 ```js
 import {